jenkins-x/jx-docs/content/en/docs/v3/about/overview.md

 * **kubernetes-external-secrets** contains the [godaddy/kubernetes-external-secrets](https://github.com/godaddy/kubernetes-external-secrets) service for handling `ExternalSecrets`.
 See [how we use secrets](/docs/v3/guides/secrets/))
 * **pusher-wave** contains the [pusher/wave](https://github.com/pusher/wave) service for performing a rolling upgrade of any microservice which consumes `Secret` resources from either vault or a cloud providers secret store and the secrets change in the underlying store

-the following are optional extras:
+the following are optional extras if not using your cloud providers native secret manager:

 * **vault-operator** contains the [vault operator](https://banzaicloud.com/docs/bank-vaults/operator/) which converts `Vault` resources into instances of [HashiCorp Vault](https://www.vaultproject.io/)
 * **vault-instance** contains the [vault instance](https://github.com/jenkins-x-charts/vault-instance) which creates the default `Vault` resource